 Post fun facts #6Kitty-cats working as postmen

 You won’t be surprised, however, that the experiment did not see a single birthday.
 Or any kind of anniversary for that matter.
-Of the 37 special operations cats designated as post officers, just one made it to its destination – in less than five hours too!
-I’m actually a little impressed.
+Of the 37 special operations cats designated as post officers, just one made it to its destination within the day – in less than five hours too!
+The others took 24 hours.

 Strike 2, Belgium.
-I guess you can’t say they won’t try something new…
+Guess you can’t say they won’t try something new…

 Post fun facts #7Stamp collecting – a VERY expensive hobby!

 We mentioned stamp collecting already.
 And while we’re all for a bit of harmless fun and hobbies, this particular case seems to be going a tad too far.
-Even as the world’s rarest stamp, this 1-cent British Guiana stamp seems to be a bit on the expensive side at 5.6 million pounds.
-Let’s not even think about how much more that is in dollars…
+Even as the world’s rarest stamp, this 1-cent British Guiana stamp dating back to 1856 seems to be a bit on the expensive side at 9.5 million dollars.
+It sold at Sothebys’ auction back in 2014.

 This price can perhaps be partly explained by its … errr… colorful history, having previously been owned by a Mr. John du Pont, a convicted murderer.
 However much it is worth though, the stamp itself is disappointingly unimpressive and faded in person – so there’s no need to feel too sad if it’s a little out of your price range.

 Ooooh, a cave of wonders!
 Perhaps not quite as sparkly as something you’d see in Aladin, but worth a ton for all that.
 The Stamp Fulfillment Center in Kansas City, Mo. in the USA houses roughly five million square feet of space and sees almost 1500 employees working there.